Eligibility Criteria for Minor Consent Services

 Note: Any Minor Consent applicant who STATES THAT HE/SHE IS NOT LEGALLY PRESENT IN THE

 U.S. must be denied benefits.
-However, the EW may not request verification of any child’s immigration status if the child does not have easy access to such verification.
-For example, if the child states that he/she does not know his/her status or where his/her documentation papers are, the EW is to assume that he/she is here legally and will not pursue verification of immigration status.
+However, the SSBS may not request verification of any child’s immigration status if the child does not have easy access to such verification.
+For example, if the child states that he/she does not know his/her status or where his/her documentation papers are, the SSBS is to assume that he/she is here legally and will not pursue verification of immigration status.

 Identity